Police concern for Smethwick girl, 6, missing from home

 Police say they are worried about a six-year-old girl who has gone missing from home.

-West Midlands Police said the girl - who they are only calling Aaich - had gone missing from Smethwick at about 16:00 GMT on Sunday.
+West Midlands Police said the girl - who they are only calling Aaich - had gone missing from Smethwick on Sunday afternoon.

 Aaich was last seen wearing a long purple coat and pink dress, black Adidas trainers with red stripes, and a black hijab, the force said.